natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/class3-assignment.md

 ---

 Good luck with your text classification projects!
 Embrace the challenge, be creative, and don't hesitate to lean on AI as your powerful assistant.
+Remember to conduct your work in Google Colab and submit the `.ipynb` file to your GitHub.